-• Also open the Pressure-Temperature relief valve at the top right portion of the tank to prevent air locking in the tank while draining.
+13. Open the Pressure-Temperature Relief Valve at the top right portion of the tank to prevent air locking in the tank while draining.

-Lift handle only when water heater is cold
+Pressure Temperature Relief Valve (Lift handle only when water heater is cold)

-• Reinstall the water heater drain plug and close the P-T relief valve when drained.
+14. Reinstall the water heater drain plug and close the P-T relief valve when drained.